usmaann/usmaann.github.io/_pages/about.md

 ## News

+**August-2022:** Invited to serve as a PC member @AAAi 2022,

+**August-2022:** COVIDSenti paper has been ranked #1 for 12 consecutive months - Pls visit [here](https://ieeexplore.ieee.org/xpl/topAccessedArticles.jsp?punumber=6570650) for more details!

 **July-2022:** Invited as a speaker at [NLP Summit 2022](https://www.nlpsummit.org/) on the topic of “A pretrained language model for public health surveillance on social media”,

 **July-2022:** COVIDSenti paper has been ranked #1 for 11 consecutive months - Pls visit [here](https://ieeexplore.ieee.org/xpl/topAccessedArticles.jsp?punumber=6570650) for more details!